-It is famous among trekkers as it the easiest of all Himalayan Treks.
+It is famous among trekkers as it is the easiest of all Himalayan Treks.
 It is 13 km at 9500 ft above sea level.
 It is fit for beginners and enthusiasts.
 Available every weekend (Friday, Saturday, and Sunday).
 Group size above 4 people is allowed.
 It starts at 10 AM and ends around 2 PM on day 3.
 Hiring a pony or a horse is also an option for those who cannot trek.

 Triund Hill Trek is one of the easiest treks to get around Dharamshala.
 It’s 4 to 5 hours ascend and 2-3 hours descend.
-You can choose between a package treks or carry your sleeping bag and book a tent at the top.
+You can choose between package treks or carry your sleeping bag and book a tent at the top.

 Tourists enjoy the breathtaking views of the Kangra valley and the snow-covered Dhauladhar ranges.
-Taking the extra mile can give you the chance of camping in the Alpine style tents on a triple sharing basis.
+Taking the extra mile can give you the chance of camping in Alpine style tents on a triple sharing basis.
 You can play with snow and enjoy the view of snowcapped mountains.

 The trekking route is closed during the months of January and February.